catalinmur/teste/README.md

 1. https://overthewire.org/wargames/bandit/bandit0.html << Expectation to get up to lvl 15 as a minimum, proof of solutions to be provided. bonus points: all levels

-A: Results saved in Bandit.txt
+A: Results saved in Bandit.txt.
+Still working on it.
+LVL 23

 2. Bash script to be created that iterates through a hardcoded list of ips, leverages the result of the curl to see if the page is up or down:
 -use the curl to connect to the web page